Alexandria's founded by Alexander

 The night was pitch dark, and the Macedonians could hardly see one another, they had to shout to stay in touch, but their voices were dwarfed by the wailing winds and the noise of thunder and lightning.
 Tempestuous rains drenched the soldiers, who were swamped by the downpour.
 Fortune definitely was on their side, for under these circumstances, their sounds were not carried over to the enemy lines.
 It is incredible how Alexander managed to keep his men together during such a spooky night.
 Despite the blacked-out heavens, he reached the depression near the crossing spot, probably by midnight or soon after.
 Alexander’s troops must have been exhausted after this horrific night march of nearly thirty kilometers, and the king allowed his men a rest.
 Just before dawn, when the rain stopped, and the wind died a little, he signaled his forces to embark on the ships and the rafts made of inflated hides with wooden decking.
 The king launched his own vessel first (of course), and as Porus’ attention was still focused on Ptolemy's feign maneuvers, Alexander and his troops landed unnoticed on the wooded island.
 From here, Alexander and his men waded through the second part of the river, whose fast-flowing icy waters reached their armpits and submerged the horses to their necks.
 This action seemed to escape the enemy’s attention until Alexander landed on Porus’ side of the river.
 The cavalry was first to set foot on land, and Alexander immediately set off in the direction of Porus, instructing the infantry to follow as soon as they had safely crossed the river.

 Porus, at first, assumed that his reinforcements were joining him, but his scouts soon discovered that their foe had managed to come across the river.
 The Indian ruler deployed 100 four-horse chariots and 4,000 cavalry commanded by his son.
-The force of the chariot is not to be underestimated because each vehicle was manned by six men, two of which were archers posted on either side of the chariot and two bore shields, and the two remaining men were charioteers armed with javelins.
+The force of the chariot is not to be underestimated because each vehicle was manned by six men, two of whom were archers posted on either side of the chariot and two bore shields, and the two remaining men were charioteers armed with javelins.
 That is at least what Curtius tells us, although we may wonder how he could fit that many men on the small carriage floor.

 Fortune once again was at Alexander’s side because, after the recent heavy downpours, the sandy bank was slimy and totally impracticable for these vehicles, which soon became bogged down.
 Alexander immediately sent his available light infantry to attack them.
 A wild fight followed as the charioteers desperately tried to get some control over their vehicle, to no avail, and soon they were put out of action.
 Porus’ son, who had led the operation, was killed in the skirmish.

 Unable to impede Alexander’s crossing of the Hydaspes, Porus now had to attack his adversary.
 He moved north in search of relatively dry sandy land where he could effectively post the majority of his elephants, his greatest weapon, in a massive battle formation.
 It was immediately clear to Alexander that the Indian formation was fundamentally defensive, allowing him plenty of time to wait for his infantry to catch up with him.
 After having crossed the second part of the Hydaspes, these men had to take on what usually was a day-march of nearly 30 km.
 They had already completed an equivalent march the previous night, followed by a rough river crossing.
-It is obvious that they must have been pretty exhausted by the time they rejoined their king.
+They must have been pretty exhausted by the time they rejoined their king.
 It was only sensible to allow them a rest before starting the battle.
 To conceal the presence of his 9,000 infantry and the strategy of his own deployment to Porus, he ordered his 5,300-strong cavalry to keep moving back and forth in front of the Macedonian army.
 The trick worked, just as Alexander expected.

 We don’t know how much rest the army was given before commencing the battle, but Alexander certainly had plenty of time to study the enemy’s position.
 Porus had again arranged his elephant in the front line, some thirty meters apart, and his foot soldiers filled the gaps by standing in formation behind them.
 On either side, he has posted his cavalry, protected by the remaining chariots in front of them.
 Alexander, rightfully so, assumed that Porus would keep his front line together and march in a straight line.
 He decided to start by eliminating the Indian cavalry to enable the flanking attack he liked so much.